eliza-m/CrossSpeciesWorkflow/README.md

 First column contain **alignment numbering**
 Next N columns contain **amino acids** of the N sequences predicted.
 Column N+2 named 'Dif' shows positions where sequence differences exist in alignment (marked with * symbol).
-Nest columns (from N+3 to end) contain predictions ouput. the subheaders reffer to :
+Next columns (from N+3 to end) contain predictions ouput. the subheaders refer to :
 * 1st - predictor method name
 * 2nd - prediction type (such as STY-phosphorylation, Nter-acetylation, K-acetylation)
 * 3rd - predictor specific details or conditions (such as a particular enzyme, or number of classes the prediction refers to).
 These are predictor specific, so the user needs to be aquinted with each individual prediction methods particularities and how data should be interpreted.